Namrakant/ControlAutorig/README.md

 - Good **joint placements/orientation** and you want to keep that!
 - Great **skinning** and you do not want any changes to happen there.
 - Nice **naming convention** for joints.

 **BUT-**
 - **NO CONTROLLERS**; just the joints to animate.

 ## **You might want this tool so that you can...**
-- Easily create controllers for the joints without changing the joint placement/orientation/skinning
+- **Easily create color-coded controllers** for the joints without changing the joint placement/orientation/skinning
 - Have controllers named according to your joint **naming convention**

 ## Environment [in development]